flipacholas/Architecture-of-consoles/articles/gamecube.md

 ## Anti-Piracy & Homebrew

 Nintendo has been in this game for quite some time, so it's no news that they included security mechanisms to prevent running unauthorised software or games from a different region.
 Furthermore, due to the new range of I/O that the Gamecube provides, the attack surface got significantly larger.

+### Security mechanisms

-So we can organise it into these areas:
+We can organise them into these areas:

 {{< tabs >}}